Sagamihara stabbings: Attack

 At the Niji Home, Uematsu approached the female staff member on duty and ordered her to show her thumbs.
-The woman fought back against Uematsu only for her to be minorly injured in the struggle.
+The woman fought back and was injured in the struggle.
 Uematsu threatened her before tying her up with the cable ties.
-He would walk her around to each room and asked her if the occupant could speak.
-The staff member tried lying to him to save more lives.
-However, Uematsu grew suspicious and decided to test each resident's reaction by telling them "good morning."
+He walked her around to each room and asked her if the occupant could speak.
+The staff member lied to him to save more lives.
+However, Uematsu grew suspicious and decided to test each resident's reaction by telling them "good morning".
 If he believed they were incapable of speech, he stabbed them.
 While stabbing one of the victims in the home, he bent and broke his second knife due to the blade hitting the ribcage.
 Uematsu replaced the knife again and started aiming for the neck areas of his future victims.
-After stabbing the occupants, Uematsu further tied up the staff member and moved on to the Tsubasa Home, a male ward.
-Uematsu killed five people and injured one in the Niji Home.
+Uematsu tied up the staff member and moved on to the Tsubasa Home, a male ward.
+Uematsu killed five people and injured two, including the staff member, in the Niji Home.

 At 02:17, Uematsu unlocked the door to the corridor connecting the Niji Home and the Tsubasa Home.
-As he approached the Tsubasa home, Uematsu would encounter a male staff member who previously worked with him.
-Uematsu forcefully tied the staff member to a handrail of the hallway and taunted him.
+As he approached the Tsubasa home, Uematsu encountered a male staff member who previously worked with him.
+Uematsu tied the staff member to a handrail of the hallway and taunted him.
 Uematsu then asked the man about the occupants of each room and also made a remark about looking for an aggressive occupant they both took care of.
 As Uematsu was stabbing people, the staff member took out his cell phone and tried texting his colleague to call the police.
 At some point, he dropped the cell phone.
-The staff member then tried sending more messages by typing with his toes after kicking off his shoes and socks.
-The colleague receiving the messages eventually understood something was wrong and decided to make the first call to police at 02:38.
-Eventually, Uematsu would move on to the Minori Home.
+The staff member tried sending more messages by typing with his toes after kicking off his shoes and socks.
+The colleague receiving the messages eventually understood something was wrong and made the first call to police at 02:38.
+Eventually, Uematsu moved on to the Minori Home.
 He killed two people and injured two in the Tsubasa Home.